mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

         Lvl1: 5.0
         Lvl2: 15.0
         Lvl3: 30.0
       # List of worlds where we should drop player heads.
-Keep it empty if you want to include all posible ones
+Keep it empty if you want to include all possible ones
       Worlds: []
     Mob:
       # Enables custom mob heads dropping from mobs with particular chance
       # Check customHeads.yml for customization by entityType
       Drop: false
       # List of worlds where we should drop mob heads.
-Keep it empty if you want to include all posible ones
+Keep it empty if you want to include all possible ones
       Worlds: []
 ShulkerBoxes:
   # When set to true, players will not have option to open shulker boxes while in combat